unchartedsoftware/lumo/README.md

 layer.addRenderer(renderer);
 ```

-The base `lumo.enderer` class provides a simple and unstructured class for rendering layer data.
+The base `lumo.Renderer` class provides a simple and unstructured class for rendering layer data.

 The `lumo.WebGLRenderer` class implements a more refined class specific to custom WebGL renderings.
 This is iterated upon further with the `lumo.WebGLVertexRenderer` and `lumo.WebGLTextureRenderer` which provide high-level abstractions for efficiently storing and accessing tile data on the GPU.